keu/docs/astro/environment-variables.md

 > **Note:** Environment variables injected via the `Dockerfile` are mounted at build time and can be referenced in any other processes run during the Docker build process that immediately follows `astrocloud deploy` or `astrocloud dev start`.
 >
-> Environment variables applied via the Astronomer UI only become available once the Docker build process has been completed.
+> Environment variables applied via the Cloud UI only become available once the Docker build process has been completed.

 ## Add Airflow Connections and Variables via Environment Variables